scrabbletank/farhome-rules/rulesdoc.md

 #### Cloak of the Stalker
 *Wondrous Item*

 A cloak made from the skin of an Astral Stalker.
 When standing still in dim light or darkness you become invisible.
-Only a creature with True Sight or making a perception check against 5 Terrible dice can spot you.
+Only a creature with _truesight_ or by successfully making a perception challenge against 5 Terrible dice can spot you.
 While attuned to the cloak you can spend 1 mana to create an aura of darkness around you for one minute, giving the effects of being in dim light or darkness regardless of light level.

 #### Cloth of Dampening
 *Magical Padded Armor +1*